 For Ashland, Bayfield, Burnett, Douglas, Price, Iron, Rusk, Sawyer, Taylor and Washburn counties, please contact Scott Schultz, Project Coordinator, email@example.com, 715.201.8493, www.nwwib.com/s2c

 For Barron, Chippewa, Clark, Dunn, Eau Claire, Polk, Pepin and St. Croix, please contact Kari Dahl, Case Manager, firstname.lastname@example.org, 877.711.9390 ext.
 1421, www.workforceresource.org

 Learn more about this opportunity here.

 The Advanced EMT program is for students who are seeking advanced skills and a higher level of challenge in an exciting field.
 Students will develop more enhanced emergency treatment skills including assessment skills and medication administration.
 Students will also perform a variety of patient assessments and skills including intravenous, intraosseous, intranasal, inhalation and intramuscular injections on real patients.
-Students will be expected to successfully complete the clinical component of this course after obtaining a Training Center Training Permit.
-Students who successfully complete the program, with a program plan GPA of 2.0 or better, will be eligible to take the National Registry of EMT's cognitive and psychomotor examinations for Advanced Emergency Medical Technician level of certification.
+Students will be expected to successfully complete the clinical course after obtaining a Training Center Training Permit.
+Students who successfully complete the program, with a program plan GPA of 2.0 or better, will be eligible to take the National Registry of EMT’s cognitive and psychomotor examinations for Advanced Emergency Medical Technician (AEMT) level of certification.
 Prerequisite: 30-531-3 Emergency Medical Technician.